rolyatmax/Info/README.md

 You can also pass in `text` or `html`.
 If the text you've passed in is Markdown, you should set `isMarkdown` to `true`.

 If using Markdown, the Markdown.Converter.js file is required as a dependency: [https://code.google.com/p/pagedown/wiki/PageDown](https://code.google.com/p/pagedown/wiki/PageDown).

-Also, Info requires jQuery ONLY IF you choose to load in your content from an external file.
-But if you have a different library you'd like to use instead of jQuery, feel free to pass it into the options as `$`.

 Finally, you can add or edit the styles.
 The `btn` element is assigned a class of "info_btn".
 The `el` element is assigned a class of "info_container".
 And the `container` element is assigned a class of "content_wrapper".
 (What's that?
 Those are the best names you've ever heard?
 Why thank you.)
 When the info section is open a class of "open" is added to the `el` element, and a class of "inactive" is added to the `container` element.
 So target those to change the styling if you'd like.
 If you need help, just look at info.css for reference.